 Pete is a leading expert in sport venue and event operations.
 He is currently MD of Rockvolt, and has delivered services for the Olympic and Commonwealth Games, Ascot, Wimbledon, Twickenham, Chelsea FC and Warwickshire County Cricket Club.

 Joie is a Great Britain & England international hockey player with a passion for and qualifications in environmental sustainability.
 She drove sustainability initiatives at the 2018 Hockey World Cup and the 2019 Netball World Cup.

-Mike is the Deputy Stadium Manager at Arsenal FC.
+Mike is the Sustainability and Logistics Manager at Arsenal FC.
 He has overseen the club's switch to renewable energy, the introduction of a reusable cup scheme, an the installation of a 3Mw battery into the Emirates Stadium.

 Jo is Head of Sustainability & Environment for Kier Group, responsible for the group's strategic direction on ESG and for leading Kier new sustainable framework, 'Building for a Sustainable World'.

 Kate is a Project Accountant at the England & Wales Cricket Board and has worked across all levels of the game over the last 13 years.
 For the last 2 years she has focused on providing support to the NGB facilities funding programmes which has led to an increased interest in sustainability.